fell-lucas/extensionly-frontend/README.md

-# extensionly-react-frontend
+# Extensionly React Front-end

-The frontend code for the Extensionly project.
+The tecnologies used will be React, TypeScript and Nextjs for the Server Side Rendering and [Jotai](https://github.com/pmndrs/jotai) as a state management solution.